koradachaitanya/security_automation__dos_simulation/README.md

-# Security Automation & Ethical DoS Simulation
+# Security Automation

 ## Overview

-This repository showcases two foundational cybersecurity automation tasks.
+This repository showcases the foundational cybersecurity automation task.
 All work was performed solely for educational and learning purposes as part of my Internship.

-## Task 1: Security Audit Automation
+## Task : Security Audit Automation

 ### Description